Connectforce receives funding from The National Lottery Community Fund

 There have been so many ‘what ifs’, ‘how will this work’, and ‘where do we start moments’, but we’re determined to find the answers.

 Behind the scenes, we have been working hard to develop our model.
-We’ve called it the Digital Community Facilitator, and it’s what we’ve gained funding for to develop further.
+We’ve called it the Digital Community Connector, and it’s what we’ve gained funding for to develop further.

 Its premise is simple: